plantbreeding/BrAPI/docs/docs/community/Hackathons_History.rst

 - **Exchange between systems**

-  - Breeding System to Datawarehouse (CIMMYT wants to work with Germinate(JHI)
+  - Breeding System to Data warehouse (CIMMYT wants to work with Germinate(JHI)
   - Cassavabase and BMS: implement germplasm match use case (see Germplasm match use case sheet)
   - MusaBase and MGIS: consolidate germplasm match use case (similar to Germplasm match use case sheet)
   - `TERRA-REF/BETYdb <https://docs.google.com/document/d/1WGDvlqZ8KjdKN8FFbdUwIqfNSQhVN16KoqPxvBgKRsw/edit#>`__ and BMS